 In pets and livestock, drinking water that contains cyanobacteria may cause death.

 So what’s going to happen this year?
 Well, cyanobacteria is still growing.
 And it’s raining and snowing all over the West—more than last year.
 Snowpacks around the region are consistently more than 100 percent of average for the year.
 And when all this snow starts to melt, the water will pick up bacteria as it heads into streams, rivers, and lakes.
 You need to prepare for algal bloom 2017.

 Solution for an Algal Bloom

 An algal bloom is bad for water on all levels.
 It’s bad for managers of recreation areas that have to close because the water is too dangerous for swimming.
 It’s bad for agricultural water users who can’t irrigate with contaminated water.
 And it’s a headache for managers of water treatment plants because the bacteria causes new taste and odor problems.
 Algal blooms are never good news.

 But there’s something you can do now to avoid the toxic sludge headache later.
-ATS has a unique and differentiated solution for algal blooms—EarthTec®.
-With a treatment of this revolutionary product, an algal bloom will disappear.
-EarthTec is designed for use in ponds, lakes, sedimentation basins, reservoirs, irrigation canals, treatment lagoons, and other water systems.
-It focuses its attack on the algal bloom, and won’t harm humans, fish, or animals.
+ATS Innova has a unique and differentiated solutions for algal blooms.
+With a treatment of these revolutionary product, an algal bloom will disappear.
+Algaecides from ATS Innova are designed for use in ponds, lakes, sedimentation basins, reservoirs, irrigation canals, treatment lagoons, and other water systems.
+They focus its attack on the algal bloom and won’t harm humans, fish, or animals.
 It’s even rated safe for drinking water.
-Plus, it’s 99.99 percent biologically active, so you don’t have to worry about polluting the environment.

 We’ve successfully used this treatment to achieve excellent results around the U.S., including at a popular recreation site in Herriman, Utah.
 The treatment makes a difference overnight.
 So don’t wait for toxic sludge to show up, partner with us and get the solution now.
 Learn more here or give us a call today.